Looking at the Lethal Potential for Lysergic Acid

 A recent study by researchers at Columbia University showed that more than 5.5 million U.S. residents regularly use some type of hallucinogenic drug.
 It also showed that, while the use of drugs like ecstasy and PCP is decreasing, others, like LSD, are trending upward.

 Can LSD kill you?
 Although it’s rare, you can overdose on LSD.
-However, the dangers associated with LSD use are not isolated to life and death.
+However, the dangers associated with LSD use are not isolated to life and death, so please keep reading to learn more about the exact details and risks, as LSD is often being used as a ‘club drug’ in social settings without full awareness of all its effects.

 This article explains how LSD works and its effects on the brain and the rest of the body.
 It will give you an idea of the risks involved in taking this drug, as well as some advice on recovery options for addiction.